Via-Operating/ViaOS/DEVNOTES.md

 ## - Theo

 so uhm, viaSh isn't done yet, viaSh.h still needs work.
-If you have any notes, please place them here so that we know what to do. thanks :)
+If you have any notes, please place them here so that we know what to do. thanks :). also, sorry brad

 ## - Kap
 i fucking hate everybody.